operator-playground-io/Docker-tile/tutorials/docker-101.md

 This also suggests that our application image will be based on another image, which in turn provides the Node environment for us.

-**WORKDIR** - Creates an app directory in which to place all of the application artifacts inside a container.
-We will discuss containers shortly.
+**WORKDIR** - Creates an app directory in which to place all the application artifacts inside a container.
 This is the working directory.
+We will discuss Containers shortly.

 **COPY** - Copies the files from the local directory we are using into the directory specified by our WORKDIR command.